raymaslanka/Cisco-CUCM-compare-phone-registration/README.md

-# Cisco CUCM - compare phone registration states via AXL
+# Cisco CUCM - compare phone registration states by querying RISDB
 This demonstrates how to find the registered phones to various servers in a CUCM cluster, write that to a SQL database, and then at a later time find phones no longer registered or registered to different CUCM servers.

 The example utilizes Python 3.6.2 and the required libraries will be noted.